tumble1999/savaslabs.github.io/_posts/2016-09-14-supercharged-seo-with-drupal-8.md

 > [There are 41 million native Spanish speakers in the U.S. Around 79% of them using search engines on a daily basis for gathering information about a future purchase.](https://www.thinkwithgoogle.com/articles/new-research-shows-how-to-connect-with-digital-hispanics-online.html)

-Reaching global audience with Drupal has never been this easy!
+Reaching a global audience with Drupal has never been this easy!
 Previous versions of Drupal had partial support for multilingual websites.
 Luckily, Drupal 8 had a fundamental overhaul of its [multilingual system](http://www.drupal8multilingual.org/features).
 Every single component is translatable out of the box in Drupal core without any additional modules.
 Drupal core natively supports 94 languages.
 Also, the administration interface is now entirely translatable.
 Media assets (files or images), can now be assigned to a language or shared between languages.
-This gives a huge advantage to businesses that aim to reach global audience.
+This gives a huge advantage to businesses that aim to reach a global audience.

 SEO for Drupal 8 is off to a good start with just the core features!
 Drupal 8 also has a growing number of contributed modules that can amplify your SEO efforts.
 Just to name a few: [Metatag](https://www.drupal.org/project/metatag), [Google Analytics](https://www.drupal.org/project/google_analytics), [Pathauto](https://www.drupal.org/project/pathauto), [Redirect](https://www.drupal.org/project/redirect), and more.